Building body confidence & self-esteem

-Our Dove Self-Esteem Project reaches young people by offering confidence-building workshops for classrooms and educational activities for mentors and youth leaders.
+Our Dove Self-Esteem Project reaches young people by offering confidence-building workshops for classrooms and educational activities for parents, mentors and youth leaders.
 We work with world-renowned body image experts and leading universities to develop evidence-based educational tools that have a proven positive tangible impact on young people’s self-esteem.

 Helping children shine with Steven Universe

 What we watch has a big impact on how we feel, especially when we’re young.
 That’s why Dove has teamed up with the Cartoon Network.
 Our two-year partnership is helping young people with their body confidence through something they love – cartoons!